Steve Martin: 1990s

 He later re-teamed with Moranis in the Mafia comedy My Blue Heaven (1990).
 In 1991, Martin starred in and wrote L.A.
 Story, a romantic comedy, in which the female lead was played by his then-wife Victoria Tennant.
 Martin also appeared in Lawrence Kasdan's Grand Canyon, in which he played the tightly wound Hollywood film producer, Davis, who was recovering from a traumatic robbery that left him injured, which was a more serious role for him.
 Martin also starred in a remake of the comedy Father of the Bride in 1991 (followed by a sequel in 1995) and in the 1992 comedy Housesitter, with Goldie Hawn and Dana Delany.
 In 1994, he starred in A Simple Twist of Fate; a film adaptation of Silas Marner.

 In David Mamet's 1997 thriller The Spanish Prisoner, Martin played a darker role as a wealthy stranger who takes a suspicious interest in the work of a young businessman (Campbell Scott).
-He went on to star with Eddie Murphy in the 1999 comedy Bowfinger, which Martin also wrote.
+In 1998, Martin guest starred with U2 in the 200th episode of The Simpsons titled "Trash of the Titans", providing the voice for sanitation commissioner Ray Patterson, and also voiced Hotep in the animated film The Prince of Egypt.

-In 1998, Martin guest starred with U2 in the 200th episode of The Simpsons titled "Trash of the Titans", providing the voice for sanitation commissioner Ray Patterson.
-In 1999, Martin and Hawn starred in a remake of the 1970 Neil Simon comedy, The Out-of-Towners.
+In 1999, Martin and Hawn starred in a remake of the 1970 Neil Simon comedy, The Out-of-Towners, and Martin went on to star with Eddie Murphy in the comedy Bowfinger, which he also wrote.
+He also appeared in Disney's Fantasia 2000 to introduce the segment Pines of Rome, along with Itzhak Perlman.

 2000s

-By 2003, Martin ranked fourth on the box office stars list, after starring in Bringing Down The House (2003) and Cheaper by the Dozen (2003), each of which earned over $130 million at U.S. theaters.
+By 2003, Martin ranked fourth on the box office stars list, after starring in Bringing Down the House (2003) and Cheaper by the Dozen (2003), each of which earned over $130 million at U.S. theaters.
 That same year, he also played the villainous Mr. Chairman in the animation/live action blend, Looney Tunes: Back in Action.
 In 2005, Martin wrote and starred in Shopgirl, based on his own novella (2000), and starred in Cheaper by the Dozen 2.
 In 2006, he starred in the box office hit The Pink Panther, as the bumbling Inspector Clouseau.
 He reprised the role in 2009's The Pink Panther 2.
 When combined, the two films grossed over $230 million at the box office.

 In the comedy Baby Mama (2008), starring Tina Fey and Amy Poehler, Martin played the founder of a health food company.
 Martin also appeared as a guest star in 30 Rock as Gavin Volure in the episode Gavin Volure.
 He was nominated for an Outstanding Guest Actor in a Comedy Series.
 The following year he starred in Nancy Meyers' romantic comedy It's Complicated (2009), opposite Meryl Streep and Alec Baldwin.
 In 2009, an article in The Guardian listed Martin as one of the best actors never to receive an Oscar nomination.